AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-a-nonrefundable-personal-credits/sec-25.md

 #### (A) In general ####

-The term “qualified mortgage credit certificate program” means any program—
+The term "qualified mortgage credit certificate program" means any program—

 (i) which is established by a State or political subdivision thereof for any calendar year for which it is authorized to issue qualified mortgage bonds,